FaridStitou/GitHubCloneProject/README.md

 This is the description of my repo
- Modification on maon branch.
+Modification on main branch.
 Modification in feature-greeting branch.